shinobistack/gokakashi/Readme.md

 ### Container Image Scanning

-This is useful for finding and remediating vulnerabilities present in your container images.
+Find, analyze, and remediate vulnerabilities present in your container images.

 - Multiple registries support - scan images from various container image registries — all in one place!
 - Vulnerability scanner of your choice.